TsiantosD/ECE415-High-Performance-Computing/Lab1/Readme.md

 | 4_sobel_loop_fusion            |     10 |      0.80815 |      0.00532 |

 ### 5) Function inlining
-- Remove `pow(..., 2)` function calls and replace with the multiplication of the results
 - Replace the `convolution2D` function with the `CONVOLUTION2D` macro

 | Executable                     |  #Runs |  Average (s) |  Std Dev (s) |